-Dr. Ned T. Sahin completed his PhD at Harvard in cognitive neuroscience in 2007, and was awarded the Richard J. Herrnstein prize for the year’s best PhD dissertation at Harvard.
-He completed a post-doctoral fellowship at UC San Diego in 2009, then received an NIH training grant to be a joint Fellow in Cognitive Neuroscience at the Salk Institute and UC San Diego.
-Some of his research into the biological basis of language was recently published as a report in Science magazine, with an accompanying “Perspectives” piece and some popular-press coverage.
-Dr. Sahin is now directing a research center and neurotechnology “product estuary” focused on Brain-Computer Interface (BCI) for cognition, in a novel collaborative model with traditional academia and industry.
+Dr. Ned T. Sahin completed his PhD at Harvard in cognitive neuroscience, and was awarded the Richard J. Herrnstein prize for the year’s best PhD dissertation at Harvard.
+He then completed a post-doctoral fellowship at UC San Diego Medical School, then received an NIH training grant to be a Fellow in Cognitive Neuroscience at the Salk Institute and the Institute for Neural Computation.
+Some of his research into the biological basis of language was published as a report in Science magazine, with an accompanying “Perspectives” piece and much popular-press coverage.
+Dr. Sahin is now directing an academically-flavored neurotechnology company focused on transforming consumer-targeted wearables like Google Glass into neuroassistive devices.

 Sahin did his undergraduate work at Williams College, in biology and neuroscience, studied for a year at Oxford, and did a Master’s at MIT in the Brain and Cognitive Sciences department.
 During grad school, he maintained a collaboration and physical presence at the Massachusetts General Hospital in the Martinos Biomedical Imaging Center.
 There, he learned to do fMRI and ICE research, applied these methods to studies of human language, and also wrote software to automate the analysis and display of fMRI and ICE data.
 He was appointed to be the student member at the MGH faculty meetings for part of this time, and was appointed to an institutional training grant (in brain imaging) that linked MGH and Harvard Psychology.
 While post-doctoral fellow at the University of California San Diego & Salk Institute, he was also an adjunct post-doc at Harvard.